Guided Data Augmentation for Offline Reinforcement Learning and Imitation Learning: Abstract

 \section{Abstract}

-Learning from demonstration (LfD) is a popular technique that uses expert demonstrations to learn robot control policies.
-However, the difficulty in acquiring expert-quality demonstrations limits the applicability of LfD methods: real-world data collection is often costly and the quality of the demonstrations depends greatly on the demonstrator's abilities and safety concerns.
-A number of works have leveraged data augmentation (DA) to inexpensively generate additional demonstration data, but most DA works generate augmented data in a random fashion and ultimately produce highly suboptimal data.
+In offline reinforcement learning (RL), RL agents learn to solve a task using only a fixed dataset of previously collected data.
+While offline RL has proven to be a viable method for learning real-world robot control policies, it typically requires large amounts of expert-quality data to learn effective policies that generalize to out-of-distribution states.
+Unfortunately, such data is often difficult and expensive to acquire in real-world tasks.
+Several recent works have leveraged data augmentation (DA) to inexpensively generate additional data, but most DA works apply augmentations in a random fashion and ultimately produce highly suboptimal augmented data.
 In this work, we propose \textbf{Gu}ided \textbf{D}ata \textbf{A}ugmentation (GuDA), a human-guided DA framework that generates expert-quality augmented data.
-The key insight of GuDA is that while it may be difficult to demonstrate the sequence of actions required to produce expert data, a user can often easily identify when an augmented trajectory segment represents task progress.
-Thus, the user can impose a series of simple rules on the DA process to automatically generate augmented samples that approximate expert behavior.
+The key insight behind GuDA is that while it may be difficult to demonstrate the sequence of actions required to produce expert data, a user can often easily characterize when an augmented trajectory segment represents progress toward task completion.
+Thus, a user can restrict the space of possible augmentations to automatically reject suboptimal augmented data.
 To extract a policy from GuDA, we use off-the-shelf offline reinforcement learning and behavior cloning algorithms.
 We evaluate GuDA on a physical robot soccer task as well as simulated D4RL navigation tasks, a simulated autonomous driving task, and a simulated soccer task.
-Empirically, we find that GuDA enables learning from a small set of potentially suboptimal demonstrations and substantially outperforms a DA strategy that samples augmented data randomly.
+Empirically, GuDA enables learning given a small initial dataset of potentially suboptimal experience and outperforms a random DA strategy as well as a model-based DA strategy.
+We include videos and code at \url{https://nicholascorrado.github.io/projects/GuDA/}.